Bauer placed on leave by MLB following assault allegation

 Fetterolf said the woman asked Bauer repeatedly for “rough” sexual encounters, demanding to be “choked out” and slapped in the face.

-Fetterolf contended Bauer and the woman remained friendly in text messages after their encounters.

-Bauer and the woman haven’t corresponded for over a month and haven’t seen each other in six weeks, Fetterolf said.

-Bauer's other agent, Rachel Luba, tweeted late Thursday: “As an agent and an attorney, I think it is important to reiterate that I will always defend my clients when I believe the accusations made are false — and I will continue to do that.
-I am privy to MUCH more information than what has been reported publicly at this time and am confident that the truth will come to light.”
+Bauer's other agent, Rachel Luba, tweeted late Thursday: I am privy to MUCH more information than what has been reported publicly at this time and am confident that the truth will come to light.”

-Bauer is a 30-year-old right-hander who joined his hometown Dodgers this year with a $102 million, three-year contract after winning his first NL Cy Young Award with the Cincinnati Reds last season.
+Bauer is a 30-year-old right-hander who joined his hometown Dodgers this year with a $102 million, three-year contract.
 He is 8-5 with a 2.59 ERA.
+Roberts was asked how Bauer's teammates in the clubhouse handled the circumstances.

 Players penalized in the past under the domestic violence policy include Dodgers pitcher Julio Urías, Yankees closer Aroldis Chapman and pitcher Domingo Germán, Chicago Cubs shortstop Addison Russell, Toronto pitcher Roberto Osuna, Colorado shortstop José Reyes and Atlanta outfielder Hector Olivera.